 His broken body lit faith’s fuse,

-my paper-thin faith he won’t refuse;
+paper-thin faith he won’t refuse;

-Swallowed slow the broken bread –
+Swallowed slow, broken bread –

-small portion still difficult to swallow:
+small portion hard to swallow:

-Biblical blood holds healing power,
+Biblical blood holds healing power:

-don’t be coward, don’t head-cower:
+don’t be coward, no need to cower;

-slate wiped clean, once-slave to sin,
+slate wiped clean, not slave to sin:

 What you must solemnly realise is that every time you eat this bread